 A member of the mint family, skullcap has a wide variety of uses, including headaches, nerve tremors, stress, menstrual tension, insomnia and nervous exhaustion.
 Occasionally we find we are feeling so flat and exhausted, but still have trouble sleeping at night because of our anxious minds, and skullcap is a nice remedy to try.
 Like valerian, skullcap can be used safely for long periods of time if necessary.
 If you want to take advantage of the menstrual-easing benefits of this herb, combine it with chamomile, raspberry leaf, and nettle leaf.

 Stress happens for all sorts of reasons, and manifests in the body in many ways.
 One of those common manifestations is anxiety and other mood problems.
 The key aim when dealing with anxiety is to reduce our stress in any way possible, as often as we can.
 This means incorporating some form of self-care into our daily routine every single day, without fail.

 Those times when we are super stressed and think we don’t have time for self-care are exactly the times when it’s most needed.
-It needn’t take all day either -- anything from five minutes to several hours a day, depending on your schedule and needs.
-For me, I spend an hour or two on this during weekends, and up to an hour during the week.
+It needn’t take all day either — anything from five minutes to several hours a day, depending on your schedule and needs.
+Here are a few ways to get started:

 - Gratitude journaling